lhenneman/disperseR/README.md

 - Until now units data for different years was separated.
 One could only do an analysis for one year. disperseR allows to process all the needed years together.

+- Graph functions are automatized.
+For example titles are automatic but they can be changed by the user.

 # Data attached with the package
 - crosswalk : attached vignette
 - PP.units.monthly1995_2017.RData